 (b) The Department will assess an additional late charge of ten percent of the unpaid amount for each 30 days that the invoice remains unpaid.

-(c) After 90 days no further Department late charges shall be assessed; however, such invoices may be referred to the Department of Revenue for collection or collected in Small Claims Court.
-Accounts referred to the Department of Revenue for collection or collected in Small Claims Court shall be increased by 20 percent of the unpaid amount or $100, whichever is greater, to recover a portion of the costs for referral or collection.
+(c) The Department will not assess any additional late charges after 90 days.
+However, the Department may take whatever action it determines necessary to collect the outstanding amount, which may include but not limited to referral of such invoices to the Department of Revenue for collection or collect them in Small Claims Court.
+The Department will increase accounts referred to the Department of Revenue for collection or collected in Small Claims Court by 20 percent of the unpaid amount or $100, whichever is greater, to recover a portion of the costs for referral or collection.

 (3)(a) ORS 466.165 sets the base hazardous waste generation fee.

 (b) In order to determine annual hazardous waste generation fees, the Department may use generator reports required by OAR 340-102-0041, facility reports required by OAR 340-104-0075, information derived from manifests required by 40 C.F.R.
 Section 262.20, and any other relevant information.

-Unless density information is reported, the Department will use the following conversion factors: one metric ton = 1,000 kilograms = 2,205 pounds = 1.10 short tons = 1.31 cubic yards = 264.23 gallons = 4.80 drums (55 gallon).
+(c) Unless density information is reported, the Department will use the following conversion factors: one metric ton = 1,000 kilograms = 2,205 pounds = 1.10 short tons = 1.31 cubic yards = 264.23 gallons = 4.80 drums (55 gallon).

-(c) The Department will calculate each person's hazardous waste generation fee by multiplying the base fee by the weight of each hazardous waste stream and by the fee factors listed below for the management method the person reports in the annual generation report (OAR 340-102-0041) as follows:
+(d) The Department will calculate each person's hazardous waste generation fee by multiplying the base fee by the weight of each hazardous waste stream and by the fee factors listed in Table 1 for the management method the person reports in the annual generation report (OAR 340-102-0041).